December, 2004 - Black Bittern &

 few days of rain, life in the garden is generally abundant.
 Several Nankeen

-roosting in creekside casuarinas and coming down to the water's edge at dusk
+Night-herons are roosting in creekside casuarinas and coming down to the water's edge at dusk

 each evening.